Primary challenge to Rep. Ilhan Omar attracts big money

 Millions of dollars are pouring into the primary race for Minnesota’s Fifth Congressional District, where opposition to Minneapolis U.S. Rep. Ilhan Omar is fueling an unprecedented surge in donations to her top Democratic opponent, political newcomer Antone Melton-Meaux.

-Melton-Meaux, a mediation lawyer who emerged on the DFL scene late last year to challenge Omar, said he raised a staggering $3.2 million between April and the end of June, with $2 million cash left in the bank ahead of the Aug.
+Melton-Meaux, a mediation lawyer who emerged on the DFL scene late last year to challenge Omar, told the Star Tribune he raised a staggering $3.2 million between April and the end of June, with $2 million cash left in the bank before the Aug.
 11 primary.
 He dramatically outraised Omar, who took in $471,624 during the same time period.
 Omar’s campaign said she has $1,111,861 left on hand ahead of the primary election.

-A surge in donations to Melton-Meaux came, in part, from conservative donors and pro-Israel groups like nonpartisan NORPAC, which held a virtual fundraiser for Melton-Meaux in May.
+It’s a dramatic surge for Melton-Meaux, who reported raising nearly $400,000 between December and the end of March.
+The influx of money came, in part, from some conservative donors and pro-Israel groups like nonpartisan NORPAC, which held a virtual fundraiser for Melton-Meaux in May.
+According to data from ActBlue, an online fundraising tool, a number of individual donors outside of the district contributed the maximum amount allowed in May.
+He’s also received donations from prominent Minnesota Democratic fundraisers such as Sam and Sylvia Kaplan.

+“It’s about the residents who live there, but they’ve certainly invited in enough outside money that now it’s become more of a regional or national battle,” said Todd Rapp, a longtime veteran of DFL campaigns.
+He said he’s never seen so much money flood in a single intraparty contest.
+“It’s kind of moved beyond our borders.”

-But Melton-Meaux said he’s gotten support from “across the economic spectrum,” as well as from nonpartisan groups that have contributed to members of both parties.
-He said Omar’s past comments have diminished her trust with the Jewish community.
+Melton-Meaux said he’s gotten support from nonpartisan groups that have contributed to members of both parties.
+He said Omar’s past comments have diminished her trust with the Jewish community and fueled support for his campaign.

 “We started at a time when people really believed we had no shot at this,” said Melton-Meaux.
 “We were told by most that we couldn’t do it.
 Our strategy has been really simple, being honest and transparent and going right to the public with a message that may be kind of cultural right now, and that is that people want leadership that shows up.”